 Goa – How the name Goa came into existence is not clear.
 It may have originated from European or Portuguese language.
 It is also believed that name Goa may have originated from the Sanskrit word ‘go’ which means Cow.

 Gujarat – The land of Gujjars.
-The name Gujarat has been originated from Gujara who in 700 and 800 ruled that region from mid-8th to 11th century.
+The name Gujarat has originated from Gujara who ruled that region from mid-8th to 11th century.